Douglas Preston: Involvement in the "Monster of Florence" case

 In 2000, Preston moved to Florence, Italy with his young family and became fascinated with an unsolved local murder mystery involving a serial killer nicknamed the "Monster of Florence".
 The case and his problems with the Italian authorities are the subject of his 2008 book The Monster of Florence, co-authored with Italian journalist Mario Spezi.
 The book spent three months on the New York Times bestseller list and won a number of journalism awards in Europe and the United States.
-It is being developed into a movie by 20th Century Fox, produced by George Clooney.
-Clooney will play the role of Preston.
+In 2025, it was released as a Netflix miniseries.

 Involvement in the Amanda Knox case

 Preston has criticized the conduct of Italian prosecutor Giuliano Mignini in the trial of American student Amanda Knox, one of three convicted, and eventually cleared, of the murder of British student Meredith Kercher in Perugia in 2007.
-In 2009, Preston argued on 48 Hours on CBS that the case against Knox was "based on lies, superstition, and crazy conspiracy theories".
+In 2009, Preston argued on 48 Hours on CBS that the case against Knox was "based on lies, superstition, and crazy conspiracy theories."
 In December 2009, after the verdict had been announced, he described his own interrogation by Mignini on Anderson Cooper 360° on CNN.
 Preston said of Mignini, "this is a very abusive prosecutor.
 He makes up theories.
 He's ... obsessed with satanic sex."
 Preston published Trial By Fury: Internet Savagery and the Amanda Knox Case in 2013 as a Kindle Single eBook.